freshjuice-dev/freshjuice.dev/_content/docs/modules/video-gif/index.md

   <img src="./style-settings.png" alt="Style tab settings for max width, alignment, border radius" eleventy:widths="300" />
   <figcaption>Style → width, alignment, and border radius.</figcaption>
 </figure>

 ---

+## Video format requirements

+For **maximum browser compatibility**, all uploaded videos should be in **MP4 (H.264 codec)**.
+Other formats (like WebM or HEVC) may not play in certain browsers or older devices.

+👉 Need to convert?\
+Use a free online tool such as [ConvertFiles — MP4 to H.264](https://www.convertfiles.com/convert/video/mp4-to-264) to quickly prepare your video before uploading.

+> ⚠️ Best practice: keep files short (a few seconds), muted, and under **2 MB** for optimal loading performance.

+---